-You meet the eligibility requirements of your scholarship/award however you currently do not meet the unit enrollment requirements for your scholarship/award for this term.
+Current Students: You meet the CGPA eligibility requirements of your scholarship/award; however, you currently do not meet the unit enrollment requirements for your scholarship/award for this term.
 To receive your scholarship/award payment, you must be enrolled in the required number of units as per the Terms of Reference of your scholarship/award.
-If you enroll in additional units, please contact me and I will review your eligibility.
+If you enroll in additional units, your scholarship status will be updated accordingly.

-Your scholarship eligibility will be reviewed again prior to the start of any future terms and you will receive your next payment as long as you meet the eligibility requirements.
+Your scholarship eligibility will be reviewed again prior to the start of any future terms and you will receive your next payment as long as you meet the CGPA and unit requirements.

 Important note: Each scholarship/award has a limited number of terms (term tenure) to claim the payments.
-Check the regulations of your scholarship/award.
+Check the Terms of Reference of your scholarship/award.

 Denied (Scholarship students only)

-You currently do not meet the CGPA eligibility requirements for your scholarship.
-If in a future term you meet the requirements, your scholarship payments will resume, with no loss of payments until you receive all payments or the tenure of your scholarship expires, whichever comes first.
+You currently do not meet the CGPA eligibility requirement for your scholarship.
+If, in a future term, you meet the requirements, your scholarship payments will resume, with no loss of payments, until you receive all payments or the tenure of your scholarship expires, whichever comes first.

-You are a new student who received a scholarship/award offer however our records indicate you are not enrolled in classes.
-You must be enrolled in classes in your first term at SFU in order to claim your scholarship and/or award.
-Please contact me if your Admission to SFU has been deferred to a future term or if you are in one of SFU’s partnership programs.
+You are a new student who received a scholarship/award offer; however, our records indicate you are not enrolled in classes.
+You must be enrolled in classes in your first term at SFU in order to claim your scholarship/award.

-Your final admission average as calculated by SFU admissions does not meet the scholarship requirement.
+If you are the recipient of a renewable/deferrable scholarship: Your final admission average as calculated by SFU Admissions does not meet the scholarship requirement.
 You are no longer eligible for the conditional scholarship offer you received based on your interim grades.